jaminatore/banking-system/README.md

-# Concurrent Banking System – Multithreaded Ledger Simulation
+# Banking System – Multithreaded Ledger Simulation

 This project implements a **multithreaded banking system** that processes a ledger of transactions (deposits, withdrawals, and transfers) using multiple worker threads.
 It demonstrates thread synchronization with mutexes, proper deadlock prevention, and concurrent data access control in C++.